Mil Mi-24: Iran–Iraq War (1980–1988)

 The Mi-25 saw considerable use by the Iraqi Army during the long war against Iran.
 Its heavy armament caused severe losses to Iranian ground forces during the war.
 However, the Mi-25 lacked an effective anti-tank capability, as it was only armed with obsolete 9M17 Skorpion missiles.
 This led the Iraqis to develop new gunship tactics, with help from East German advisors.
 The Mi-25s would form "hunter-killer" teams with French-built Aérospatiale Gazelles, with the Mi-25s leading the attack and using their massive firepower to suppress Iranian air defences, and the Gazelles using their HOT missiles to engage armoured fighting vehicles.
 These tactics proved effective in halting Iranian offensives, such as Operation Ramadan in July 1982.

 This war also saw the only confirmed air-to-air helicopter battles in history with the Iraqi Mi-25s flying against Iranian AH-1J SeaCobras (supplied by the United States before the Iranian Revolution) on several separate occasions.
 In November 1980, not long after Iraq's initial invasion of Iran, two Iranian SeaCobras engaged two Mi-25s with TOW wire-guided antitank missiles.
 One Mi-25 went down immediately, the other was badly damaged and crashed before reaching base.
 The Iranians repeated this accomplishment on 24 April 1981, destroying two Mi-25s without incurring losses to themselves.
 One Mi-25 was also downed by an IRIAF F-14A.

 The Iraqis hit back, claiming the destruction of a SeaCobra on 14 September 1983 (with YaKB machine gun), then three SeaCobras on 5 February 1984 and three more on 25 February 1984 (two with Falanga missiles, one with S-5 rockets).
 A 1982 news article published on the Iraqi Observer claimed an Iraqi Mi-24D shot down an Iranian F-4 Phantom II using its armaments, either antitank missiles, guns or S-5 unguided rockets.

 After a lull in helicopter losses, each side lost a gunship on 13 February 1986.
-Later, a Mi-25 claimed a SeaCobra shot down with YaKB gun on 16 February, and a SeaCobra claimed a Mi-25 shot down with rockets on 18 February.
+Later, a Mi-25 claimed shooting down a SeaCobra with YaKB gun on 16 February, and a SeaCobra claimed downing a Mi-25 with rockets on 18 February.
 The last engagement between the two types was on 22 May 1986, when Mi-25s shot down a SeaCobra.
 The final claim tally was 10 SeaCobras and 6 Mi-25s destroyed.
 The relatively small numbers and the inevitable disputes over actual kill numbers makes it unclear if one gunship had a real technical superiority over the other.
 Iraqi Mi-25s also claimed 43 kills against other Iranian helicopters, such as Agusta-Bell UH-1 Hueys.

 In general, the Iraqi pilots liked the Mi-25, in particular for its high speed, long range, high versatility and large weapon load, but disliked the relatively ineffectual anti-tank guided weapons and lack of agility.
-The Mi-25 was also used by Iraq in chemical warfare against Iranians and Kurdish civilians in Halabja.